Innovations in Pedagogy Summit

 Call for Proposals

-Proposals will be peer reviewed on criteria including: alignment between session objectives and session design, relevance to audience and/or conference, clear takeaways or strategies for audience, and description of appropriate activities for interactive sessions.
+Proposals will be peer-reviewed on the following criteria: alignment between session objectives and design; relevance to the audience and theme; clarity of takeaways or strategies; and inclusion of appropriate activities for interactive sessions.

 Interactive Sessions